 Nature of our Supply Chains

-We have over 225 suppliers across our operation.
-Our key suppliers are based predominately in the UK and mainland Europe with a small percentage in China/Far East.
-We purchase components and materials including engine and drivetrain, steel fabrications & castings, lighting, electrical & electrical wiring, hydraulics and plastics/rubber.
+We have over 400 direct and indirect suppliers across our operations.
+Our key suppliers are based in the UK and mainland Europe with a small percentage in China/Far East.
+We purchase components and materials including engine and drivetrain, steel fabrications & castings, lighting, electrical & electrical wiring, hydraulics, and plastics/rubber.

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.

 We carry out financial checks using Dunn & Bradstreet and we ask every potential new supplier to complete a Quality Control Plan Questionnaire which in summary assesses the quality and environmental procedures and accreditations in place.
 We also visit suppliers in person who we anticipate will be fundamental to our operations and who will supply in large quantities.

 We aim to ensure that all our suppliers have agreed to and signed our Service Level Agreement (SLA) document which states the following: